Glasgow Fair: The Fair

 The Glasgow Fair was originally held within the boundaries of Glasgow Cathedral; from the 1800s onward, the fair has taken place on Bellahouston Park.
 In its earliest incarnations, the fair focused on economic practicalities such as the sale of horses and cattle.
 In the modern era, the fair has become known for its amusements, with circus and theatre shows as centrepieces.

 The Glasgow Fair has been a nexus for travelling showmen, who congregate in order to take advantage of the large audiences.
 This provided the fair with a diverse roster of entertainers and performances.
 The 1912 fair, for example, featured a traditional penny gaff as well as short melodramas.
 The Glasgow Fair also served to introduce attendees to changes in industry and commerce.
 The 1912 fair also presented a scenic railway that took visitors on a simulated ride through Japan and back to Scotland.

 Starting in the 1900s, the Glasgow Fair focused on introducing attendees to global events.
 In 1917, the following advertisement was printed in a local publication on:

 The fair continues to be held annually, though attendance gradually decreased and a large portion of the fair was relocated to Vinegarhill.

+In literature and popular culture

+Neil Munro satirised the various ways in which Glaswegians enjoyed the Fair in the early Twentieth Century in his Erchie MacPherson story, "The Fair", first published in the Glasgow Evening News on 11th July 1904.

+The activities of Glaswegians on the Ayrshire coast during the Glasgow Fair are celebrated by Billy Connolly in his song Saltcoats at the Fair, first released on The Humblebums' First Collection of Merry Melodies album (Transatlantic TRA186, February 1969).